mfkl/AspNetCore.Docs/aspnetcore/grpc/netstandard.md

 ## .NET Framework

 .NET Framework has limited support for gRPC over HTTP/2.
-To enable it, configure the channel to use <xref:System.Net.Http.WinHttpHandler>.
-This handler uses WinHTTP in Windows to send gRPC calls over HTTP/2.
+To enable gRPC over HTTP/2 on .NET Framework, configure the channel to use <xref:System.Net.Http.WinHttpHandler>.
+The `WinHttpHandler` handler uses WinHTTP in Windows to send gRPC calls over HTTP/2.

-There are requirements and restrictions to using `WinHttpHandler`:
+Requirements and restrictions to using `WinHttpHandler`:

-* Ensure the operating system is Windows 10 Build 19622 or later.
+* Windows 10 Build 19622 or later.
-* Add a reference to the [System.Net.Http.WinHttpHandler](https://www.nuget.org/packages/System.Net.Http.WinHttpHandler/) package.
+* A reference to the [System.Net.Http.WinHttpHandler](https://www.nuget.org/packages/System.Net.Http.WinHttpHandler/) NuGet package.
 * Only unary and server streaming gRPC calls are supported.
 * Only gRPC calls over TLS are supported.